GDSC-UVic/.github/profile/README.md

 Get ready to embark on a thrilling tech adventure with GDSC UVic!
 Join us, and let's code the future together.

+Interested in joining us?
+Please follow this link to all of our social media: https://linktr.ee/uvic.gdsc

 <!--

 **Here are some ideas to get you started:**